WHO CAN I DEPEND ON?

 b. keep picking & staying with toxic people, & keep getting burned.
 Strange that we’re surprised each time!

-c. want/ expect / demand the assurance that whatever or whomever we put our trust in will never ever let us down, disappoint, abandon or hurt us!
+c. want / expect / demand the assurance that whatever or whoever we put our trust in will never ever let us down, disappoint, abandon or hurt us!

 This demand is: